Rmarkas/Case_Study_1/Main.md

 ***

-This document describes the data sources, data cleanup process, and data anlaysis for the GDP Ranking study conducted by the authors to answer the following important questions regarding country GDP for various income groups.
+This document provides a summary of facts about GDP and income data from The World Bank.
 The six main questions of interest are:

-1. How many countries are included in our GDP analysis?
+1. How many countries are included in our GDP data?
 2. Which country has the 13th lowest GDP?
 3. What are the average comparative GDP rankings for the 'High income: OECD' and 'High income: nonOECD' groups?
 4. What does a colored scatterplot of GDP vs income group look like?